Superconducting integrated on-demand quantum memory with microwave pulse preservation

-In summary, we present a novel architecture for superconducting multi-resonator random access quantum memory, which has been experimentally verified.
-This design offers significant advantages over existing implementations, requiring fewer control lines while eliminating the fidelity degradation typically caused by active coupling elements due to its decoupling from internal resonators during storage stage.
-The demonstrated device achieves a memory cycle time of 1.51 $\mu s$ with 57.5\% fidelity during the first release period and exhibits an effective fidelity decay time of 11.44 $\mu s$.
+In summary, we present a novel architecture for superconducting integrated on-demand quantum memory, which has been experimentally verified.
+This design offers significant advantages over existing implementations, requiring fewer control lines while eliminating the fidelity degradation typically caused by active coupling elements due to its decoupling from internal resonators during the storage stage.
+Our device demonstrates a memory cycle time of 1.51 $\mu s$ with 57.5(4)\% fidelity during the first release period and exhibits an effective fidelity decay time of 11.44(3.58) $\mu s$.
 The achieved storage fidelity represents a several-fold improvement over previous reports (21\% in Ref. \cite{makihara2024} and 12\% in Ref. \cite{2021-Bao-PRL}).
 Detailed analysis identifies impedance-matching imperfections as the primary fidelity limitation, arising from non-equidistant resonator frequencies and deviations from the designed common resonator frequency.
 Future work will focus on addressing these specific challenges to further enhance device performance.